-Here are 10 things to consider adding to your “I will not do” list so that when you find yourself in certain situations, you already have a set of standards by which you make all your choices and decisions.
+Here are ten things to consider adding to your “Don’t Do List” so that when you find yourself in certain situations, you already have a set of standards by which you make all your choices and decisions.
 This will free up so much mental energy and internal turmoil so that you can focus on what is most important to you.

 - Do anything without being clear on your true intention.
 Before we say yes to anything, we have to be really clear on why we’re saying yes and what outcome(s) we want.
 It’s about being aware of the energy of our intention.
 We have to ask ourselves, “What is my real intention for doing this?”

 - Put energy and attention into trying to please others.
 Let’s face it — no matter what we do or hard we try, we will not please everyone.
 Therefore, is it of any value to put focus and attention into pleasing others?
 This isn’t an excuse for not carrying out our responsibilities to our families, customers or clients.
 It is about having the awareness that as long as we do our best and know that we did the best we could at the time, then if others are not happy then it should not be our concern.